React nodes

 executes again, this time returning an array whose first element is the latest state data, i.e.'useState() is amazing'

-, and the second element is the same state-update function. - This new state data obviously gets stored in
+, and the second element is the same state-updater function that we had before. - This new state data gets stored in

 text